 Note: Using the '-exclude' option with the 'du' command, we can remove some particular pattern (extensions like .php,.txt,.png, etc) while calculating the disk usage for all the files and directories.
 The above examples have removed all the ".php" files while calculating the total size of the directory named "linuxteck".

 9. How to check the disk usage of the last modification time?

 # du -ha --time log

 54M 2019-09-16 10:16 log

-Note: Using the'-time' option with 'du' command, it will list the last modified files and directories date and time.
+Note: Using the'-time' option with the 'du' command, it will list the last modified files and directories date and time.
 In the above example, I have created a directory named "linuxteck" under the log folder.
-In the output, you can see the "linuxteck" folder appeared in the recently modified data list.
+In the output, you can see the "linuxteck" folder appearing in the recently modified data list.

-I hope this article will help you to learn few options with 'du' commands.
+I hope this article will help you to learn a few options with 'du' commands.
 Drop me your feedback/comments.